What's a spillover? A spillback? Here are definitions for the vocab of a pandemic

 Antigens: An antigen is any foreign substance or protein that induces an immune response in the body.
 Antigens can be viruses, bacteria, fungi or any other substance that enters the body.

 Mortality: Mortality is often used in a medical context to express the number of deaths an infection causes.
-It is often expressed as a rate calculated by dividing the number of deaths by the number of infections over a specified period of time.
-For example, the mortality rate for the flu is about 16 people per 100,000 cases.
+It is often expressed as a mortality rate: the number of known deaths in a population.
+For example, in the United States, the mortality rate for the flu is about 16 people per 100,000.

 Risk: Risk is often used to describe the chances of being affected by a disease or other outcome.
 It is typically expressed as 1 out of a larger number.
 For example, if you live in the U.S., your risk of being killed in a car accident last year was 1 in 7,500.
 Risk is not identical for all groups of people and is dependent upon factors such as medical conditions or behavior.
 For example, if you don't drive a car, your risk of being killed in a car crash is much lower.